Bohdan-Khomtchouk/shinyheatmap/README.md

 ## Funding

-`shinyheatmap` was financially supported (2014-2017) by the United States Department of Defense (DoD) through the National Defense Science and Engineering Graduate Fellowship (NDSEG) Program.
+`shinyheatmap` was originally financially supported (2014-2017) by the United States Department of Defense (DoD) through the National Defense Science and Engineering Graduate Fellowship (NDSEG) Program.
 This research was conducted with Government support under and awarded by DoD, Army Research Office (ARO), National Defense Science and Engineering Graduate (NDSEG) Fellowship, 32 CFR 168a.

 ## Usage (for general public)